-Campus crime, arrest and referral statistics include those reported to the Campus Safety Department, designated campus officials (including but not limited to directors, deans, department heads, designed HRLO staff, judicial affairs, advisors to students/student organizations, athletic coaches), and local law enforcement agencies.
+Campus crime, arrest and referral statistics include those reported to the Campus Safety Department, Campus Security Authorities (CSA) (including but not limited to directors, deans, department heads, designed HRLO staff, judicial affairs, advisors to students/student organizations, athletic coaches), and local law enforcement agencies.
 These statistics may also include crimes that have occurred in private residences or businesses and is not required by law.

 Marywood University has 3,175 undergraduate and graduate students enrolled for Fall Semester, 2013.
 Of these, 705 undergraduate and 7 graduate women and 272 undergraduate and 2 graduate men live in campus housing.
 All enrollment and housing statistics in this report are estimates for Fall, 2013.
 On-campus housing is available primarily to undergraduate students carrying twelve or more credits.
 Limited on-campus housing is available for graduate students carrying nine or more credits.